 Calibration Standard – A solution prepared from a primary dilution standard solution or stock standard solution containing the analyte.
 Calibration standards are used to calibrate the instrument response with respect to analyte concentration.
 Most methods require that calibration standards be carried through the entire analytical procedure, including digestion.

-Calibration Check Standard - a quality control sample used to verify initial instrument calibrations.
+Calibration Verification Standard (ICV) - a quality control sample used to verify the initial instrument calibration.
 Traceability shall be to a national standard when commercially available.
+Material for the ICV must be obtained from a different manufacturer or separate lot as that used to prepare the calibration standards.

 Certified Reference Material (CRM) - A reference material for which one or more property values are certified by a technically valid procedure, accompanied by or traceable to a certificate or other documentation which is issued by a certifying body.
 CRMs produced by the U.S. National Institute of Science and Technology are called Standard Reference Materials (SRMs).